-Emily Socolov, Ph.D. is a visual artist and folklorist based in New York City with a deep interest in life history and cultural imaginaries.
+Emily Socolov, Ph.D. is a visual artist and folklorist based in New York City and Austin, Texas with a deep interest in life history and cultural imaginaries.
 She works with found and repurposed objects.

 Artmaking has been a constant in her life.
 Her assemblages are infused with a cultural and political sensibility.
-She has a studio in Long Island City and has participated in the Long Island City Open Studios in 2012 and 2013.
-She has participated in exhibitions at the Boston Museum of Fine Arts and at the Women and Their Work Gallery in Austin, Texas.
-She will be participating in an upcoming Small Works Invitational at the Prince Street Gallery.
+Before moving to Texas, she had a studio in Long Island City and participated in the Long Island City Open Studios in 2012 and 2013.
+She has been in exhibitions at the Boston Museum of Fine Arts, the Women and Their Work Gallery in Austin, Texas and the Small Works Invitational at the Prince Street Gallery.
 Emily originated and teaches in the visual arts program at KlezKanada: A Festival of Jewish/Yiddish Music and Culture.
 Workshop themes have included: Amulets, Toy Theater (with Jenny Romaine and Tine Kindermann), The Culture of Childhood in Eastern Europe (with Barbara Kirshenblatt-Gimblett), The Law of Mosaics, Life History, Maskmaking, Words Like Ribbons, Jews and Birds, among other courses.